Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/text.md

 **[6]** Stephany, Fabian, et al. "The CoRisk-Index: A data-mining approach to identify industry-specific risk assessments related to COVID-19 in real-time." arXiv preprint arXiv:2003.12432 (2020).

 ***Please note that This table is being populated.
-If anyone interested for their paper to be included, please send use your paper title.**
+If anyone interested for their paper to be included in this community resource, please send us your paper title.**